kiewic/PowerBI-WaffleChart/Readme.md

 #Power BI Visuals

 > Note: this repository was recently moved from `powerbi-visuals-docs`.
-If you bookmarked it please update your link.
 >
 > The old `powerbi-visuals` repository has been moved to [powerbi-visuals-core](https://github.com/Microsoft/PowerBI-visuals-core).